Oral Storytelling Skills

 3. Matching

 Telling stories is like matchmaking.
-There needs to be a match of the storyteller, the stories, the listeners, and the event.
+The storyteller, the stories, the listeners, and the event need to match.

 Most of this matching is done beforehand.
-To make a good match, you need to know yourself, the event, the listeners.
+You must know yourself, the event, and the listeners to make a good match.
 Then, you match them with the stories you plan to tell.

 There is no guarantee that your plan will work.
-You might even have to tell other stories when the listeners or the event turn out to be different than you expected.
-However, matching for sure is a skill, and you can become better at it.
+You might even have to tell other stories when the listeners or the event turns out to be different than you expected.
+However, matching is definitely a skill, and you can become better at it.

 4. Language

-The following five skills you need while telling the story: Language, Voice, Gestures, (other) Body Language, Eye Contact.
+You need the following five skills to tell the story: Language, Voice, Gestures, (other) Body Language, and Eye Contact.

 First, language.
-Storytelling is all about painting images with words and sentences, carried by your vocabulary and grammar.
-It rests on your grasp of language, which you will need to wield like a skilled samurai wields his sword.
+Storytelling is about painting images with words and sentences, carried by your vocabulary and grammar.
+It rests on your grasp of language, which you must wield like a skilled samurai wields his sword.

-Maybe you never thought much about this skill before.
+Maybe you have never thought much about this skill before.

 Which words evoke images?
 Which words convey emotions?
 What does your construction of sentences do to the pace of the story?